Miniature smoked sausages, dill pickles and pretzels

 In a small bowl, combine 2 teaspoons cornstarch with 1 tablespoon wine; set aside.
 Combine cheeses and remaining cornstarch; set aside.

 Rub sides of a large saucepan with cut sides of garlic; discard garlic.
 Add remaining wine to the pan and heat over medium heat until bubbles form around sides of pan.
 Stir in lemon juice.

-- Reduce heat to medium-low; add a handful of cheese mixture.
-Stir constantly, using a figure-eight motion, until almost completely melted.
-Continue adding cheese, one handful at a time, allowing cheese to almost completely melt between additions.
+Reduce heat to medium-low; add a handful of cheese mixture.
+Stir constantly, using a figure-8 motion, until almost completely melted.
+Continue adding cheese, a handful at a time, allowing cheese to almost completely melt between additions.
 Stir in the garlic powder, oregano, Worcestershire sauce and pepper sauce.
 Stir cornstarch mixture; gradually add to the pan.
 Cook and stir until mixture is thickened and smooth.
 Keep warm.
-Serve with bread.
-Yield: 2 cups.
+Serve with miniature smoked sausages, dill pickles and pretzels.

 Worcestershire sauce was originally considered a mistake.
 In 1835, an English lord commissioned two chemists to duplicate a sauce he had tried in India.
 The pungent batch was disappointing and wound up in their cellar.
 When the pair stumbled upon the aged concoction 2 years later, they were pleasantly surprised by its unique taste.

 Go for freshly squeezed lemon juice when preparing this dish.
 Bottled lemon juice, which is from concentrate, won’t provide the same bright, fresh flavor.